aappddeevv/dynamics-client/docs/src/main/tut/docs/entity.md

 data to be exported.

 Examples:
-* `dynamicscli entity export contacts -c $CRMCON --outputfile contacts.csv`: Export all contacts to csv file.
+* `dynamicscli entity export contacts --outputfile contacts.csv`: Export all contacts to csv file.

 #### export-from-query
 * query: Specify the query here.
 Watch out for shell escapes if you use single